hi-paris/deepdespeckling/README.md

 # deepdespeckling
 ## Synthetic Aperture Radar (SAR) images despeckling with Pytorch

 Speckle fluctuations seriously limit the interpretability of synthetic aperture radar (SAR) images.
-This package provides despeckling methods that can highly improve the quality and interpretability of SAR images.
+This package provides despeckling methods that are leveraging deep learning to highly improve the quality and interpretability of SAR images.
 Both Stripmap and Spotlight operations are handled by this package.

-The package contains both test and train parts, wether you wish to despeckle a single pic (test) or use our model to build or improve your own.
+The package contains both inference and training parts, wether you wish to despeckle a set of SAR images or use our model to build or improve your own.

 To get a test function using Tensorflow's framework : https://gitlab.telecom-paris.fr/ring/MERLIN/-/blob/master/README.md